Assign Transactions

 Choose a transaction from the list to use as a reference.
 Its description will be used to define a keyword or search phrase.

 If other transactions share the same description, they will appear as matches and will be reprocessed together once the category is assigned.
-The list is ordered by description, type and date.
+The list is ordered by description.

 Click any column header in the transactions list to sort by that column; click again to reverse the order.
 The sort order isn't saved between launches — the table always opens with its default sort.